Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Sugar: Off the charts at an estimated 45 -50 GPL.
 This is a rum liqueur and is only 35% ABV.

 It has an interesting bottle and I give that a point as it looks good on the shelf.
-As for taste it's very sweet and my opinion is that it tastes like Cream Soda.
+As for taste it's very sweet and my opinion is that it tastes like Cream Soda or bananas with syrup.
 It's an after dinner rum for doing a quick shot of sugar caused you missed desert.
 Yeah it's gimmicky and not really a serious rum, and it's okay to have it in your bar even if it's just for the bottle.

 To sweet, to much added stuff, might be oke with coke but i don't even want to try, rum should be enjoyable without adding coke..